 The week after Dads passing was busy preparing for his funeral arrangements.
 The date ironically fell one month to the date after his final Anzac Parade.

-The following week I planned to get back into my regular routine but as it approached I realised I wasn’t ready, my heart and body ached.
+The following week I planned to get back into my regular routine but as it approached I realised I wasn’t ready, my heart and body ached, I felt raw.
 Leah described the feeling perfectly, we felt heavy chested and like we were walking through thick fog.
 So, we gave ourselves permission to just be, to spend quality time with each other, to sleep in if we wanted to and to just be gentle on ourselves.
 I took great comfort in hanging out at Mum’s.
 I knew it was time to move on about 10 days after dad passed away, I didn’t want to but felt it was time.
-Leaving Mums that morning was hard and driving home was even harder.
-The journey of rebuilding your life after the loss of a loved one can be challenging, it’s important to know when to be gentle on yourself and when to give yourself the gentle nudge you know you need to take.
+Leaving Mums that morning was difficult The journey of rebuilding your life after the loss of a loved one can be challenging, it’s important to know when to be gentle on yourself and when to give yourself the gentle nudge you know you need to take.

 My cousin Brendan eloquently said in his speech at Dads service that the Ancient Egyptians believe you die twice.
 Once when you stop breathing and the second time when somebody mentions your name for the last time.
 My father’s name is Ian Ronald Ramsay, may his life and memory live on within our family, the lives he touched, the country he served for and his name be spoken of fondly always.